Wakizashi "Ujinobu Gammaku"

 Utsuri is very clear at the starting, and it runs as shirake pattern to the half way of blade length, and then it goes into the shinogi-ji.
 It shows the good quality of steel and proper hardening work.

 The steel with utsuri and the hamon shows typical style of Mino tradition in Koto period.
-But it is difficult to judge the age, since the shape looks like Shinto and the hamon pattern can be see as a copy of Osaka shinto.
+But it is difficult to judge the age, since the shape looks like Shinto and the hamon pattern can be seen as a copy of Osaka shinto.
 But the quality is quite different from Osaka shinto.
+It is far better than Osaka shinto in the meaning of weapon.
 Anyway, such a good quality blade is rare in Shinto period.

 Polishing is the classical style (sashikomi), and the work is good.